 Drinking contaminated water can be a serious health problem, mainly because the pathogens in the water are foreign to your immune system, while locals have adapted to the water supply.

 The best way to avoid contaminated water is to drink bottled water instead.
-You can also boil water and allow it to stand uncovered for 20-30 minutes to dechlorinate the water, as well as taking some good purification tablets.
+You can also boil water and allow it to stand uncovered for 20-30 minutes to dechlorinate, as well as taking some good purification tablets.

 Some ways of preventing sickness is to avoid undercooked meats and food, take extra care with raw fruits and vegetables, stick to food which is being served hot and resist buying from street vendors.
 And to ensure your gut is as protected as it can be, take a probiotic supplement to give your digestion a dose of beneficial bacteria and boost your immune system.